timboudreau/atomic-state/README.md

 This is definitely a tool to solve a somewhat esoteric problem, but it's one that, when you have it, is fussy to implement and easy to make mistakes with.
-So, if you want to do old-school, highly efficient state management, and your state can be shoehorned into <= 64 bits, but have your code walk and talk like modern object-oriented code, you can do that.
+So, if you want to do old-school, highly efficient state management, and your state can be shoehorned into <= 64 bits, but have your code walk and talk like modern object-oriented code, this library lets you do that without the knotty task of implementing a lot of bitwise logic.

 Could you do some of this with a lock and a hand-written state object?
 Sure, but there is risk of deadlock.